CNBC and SurveyMonkey Release Latest Small Business Survey Results

-Key findings from the Q2 2019 CNBC/SurveyMonkey Small Business Survey include:
+Key findings from the Q4 2019 CNBC/SurveyMonkey Small Business Survey include:

-CNBC Small Business Reporter Kate Rogers will reveal the results of the CNBC/SurveyMonkey Small Business Survey today, Wednesday, May 8th throughout CNBC’s Business Day programming.
-For more information on the survey including the full results and methodology and in-depth articles, go to: https://www.cnbc.com/cnbc-survey-monkey-small-business-survey/.
+CNBC Small Business Reporter Kate Rogers will reveal the results of the CNBC/SurveyMonkey Small Business Survey today, Monday, December 2nd, throughout CNBC’s Business Day programming.
+For more information on the survey including the full results and methodology and in-depth articles, go to: /curiosity/cnbc-small-business-q4-2019.

 SurveyMonkey created a unique Small Business Confidence Index (SBCI), which is a 100-point score based on responses to eight key questions.
 The index is calculated on a scale from 0–100 and is based on the responses to eight key questions.
 A zero indicates no confidence, and a score of 100 indicates perfect confidence.
-The second quarter of 2019′s SBCI has increased from an overall value of 58 to 59, indicating that small business owners are still more optimistic than pessimistic about the direction their business will go in the next 12 months.
+The fourth quarter of 2019′s SBCI has increased to an overall value 59 from 57 in the third quarter.

 Data for this quarter have been weighted to be representative of small business owners nationally, according to business characteristics from the Small Business Administration’s 2013 Statistics of U.S. Businesses and owner characteristics from the Census Bureau’s 2012 Survey of Business Owners.